CACO COMMUNITY CAMPING 2025

 For the safety of CACO Community Camp volunteers, BSA scouts and staff, and Community Camping guests, the camp rules, regulations, and protocols are as follows:

-- No early arrival or check-in allowed beyond posted registration times (Friday: 12PM-8PM; Saturday: 9AM-6PM)
+- No early arrival or check-in allowed beyond posted registration times (Friday: 9AM-7PM; Saturday: 9AM-5PM)

-- No drugs or alcohol allowed on BSA campgrounds
+- No drugs, alcohol, gambling allowed on BSA campgrounds

 - No fireworks, or personal firearms, ammunition, or items that contain or are operated by gunpowder